MRobalinho/About_Python/README.md

 ### To Install a package version
 python install pandas==version --user commands

+<br/>As you already created a notebook file, you can easily convert it to an html file.
+In this format it will be easy for you to share it or put it on a website.
+So from the prompt :

+<br/>jupyter nbconvert --to html --execute YOUR_FILE.ipynb --output OUTPUT.html

 ---------------------
 ## Cleaning and Prepping Data with Python for Data Science — Best Practices and Helpful Packages
 <br />https://medium.com/@rrfd/cleaning-and-prepping-data-with-python-for-data-science-best-practices-and-helpful-packages-af1edfbe2a3